 So it’s interesting to see him recently – sober, reflective, brutally honest, fiercely independent – talking about his life and craft onstage at the Smithsonian Museum of American History in Washington DC.

 ‘Jump’ had always been a favourite of mine and was at the back of my mind when I came across Van Halen’s superb debut album sometime in the late-’80s.
 In fact, I remember exactly when and where I bought it: Harry’s Records in Twickenham (another one that’s bitten the dust), during my first week of sixth-form college in 1989.
 I just loved the devil-may-care feel of Eddie’s playing.
-He was fearless, unconcerned about making mistakes (his dad gave him some advice: if you make a mistake, do it again – with a smile!), to my ears tapping into the same attitude that spurred on Parker, Ornette, Hendrix and Jaco.
+He was fearless, unconcerned about making mistakes (his dad gave him some advice: if you make a mistake, do it again – with a smile), the same attitude that spurred on Parker, Ornette, Hendrix and Jaco.

 I later got heavily into the VH albums Women And Children First, Fair Warning, Diver Down, 1984 and OU812, but the band have been completely off my radar since the early ’90s, when I loved the ‘Poundcake‘ single.
-Having said that, not living in the States, I’ve completely missed the recent new album and TV appearances featuring David Lee Roth on vocals again.
-I’m sure my blogging friends will have a view on this latest chapter of the band’s history, but maybe I need to check in again because I dug this:
+Having said that, not living in the States, I’ve completely missed the recent new album and TV appearances featuring David Lee Roth back on vocals.
+Maybe I need to check in again because I dug this: